We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Receive medical attention for any mental health issues, such as anxiety.

-A sleep specialist can help diagnose and treat sleep problems.
-They may:
+A sleep specialist can help

 - ask the person about their medical history, sleep patterns, and use of drugs and alcohol